 We've got the deets on all things CCA-related in Singapore.
 Read on to find out more…

 Looking for fun things for the kids to do after school?
-We know all about enrichment and activities for children including drama classes, singing lessons, sports and music lessons to keep the kids busy once school’s out for the day.
+We know all about enrichment and activities for children, including drama classes, singing lessons, sports lessons, and music lessons, to keep the kids busy once school’s out for the day.
 But what about the old-school CCAs in Singapore (or clubs, as we called them) we loved when we were kids?
 Think spiffy uniforms, good old-fashioned outdoor adventures, team-building exercises and badge-earning schemes.
-Yep, we’re talking after-school clubs like Brownies and Scouts, first-aid courses and cadet programs!
+We’re talking about after-school clubs like Brownies and Scouts, first-aid courses, and cadet programs!
 Read on for all the action-packed, beret-wearing, confidence-building CCAs for kids of all ages in Singapore.

 CCAs for kids in Singapore